rochanaro/mlp-intro/README.md

 This repository offers introductory materials on Google Colaboratory.
 The content covered is outlined below.

-1. Training an MLP uysing TensorFlow & Keras
+1. Training an MLP using TensorFlow & Keras
     - configuring the python environment
     - About the dataset
         - MNIST